Our work in communities

 Tenants' choice to return

 To meet growing demand for warm, dry state houses, Kāinga Ora is building thousands of new homes on land we own.
 Before we can start though, we often have to rehouse tenants into another home to make way for redevelopment.

 We understand that leaving your community can be stressful and disruptive so Kāinga Ora has created a policy to provide all tenants affected by redevelopment, the choice to return to their local community as soon as possible.

 What happens if we plan to redevelop

-If you are affected by redevelopment and have to be rehoused, a Tenancy Liaison Officer will ask you about your preferences for areas to live in.
+If you are affected by redevelopment and have to be rehoused, an Advisor Customer Liaison will ask you about your preferences for areas to live in.
 They will take into account the location of places you need to visit often such as schools, workplaces, doctors, churches, etc.

 That means if we have to rehouse you we will try our best to: